 In certain situations, additional parties may also bear responsibility for a dog bite incident, including:

-- Property owners: If the dog bite took place on another individual’s property, the property owner could be held liable if they were aware of the dog’s presence and its capacity to inflict harm but neglected to implement reasonable precautions.
+- Property owners: If the incident took place on another individual’s property, the property owner could be held liable if they were aware of the dog’s presence and its capacity to inflict harm but neglected to implement reasonable precautions.

 - Parents or guardians: If a minor owns a dog that causes injury, the parents or legal guardians may be liable for the damages.